EliasJRH/EZSweeper/Challenges.md

 Thankfully, [others](https://www.reddit.com/r/Minesweeper/comments/s10ek7/got_a_7_and_a_6_google_minesweeper/) on the internet have encountered these numbers and have been kind enough to [document them](https://www.reddit.com/r/Minesweeper/comments/oxyatz/my_first_8_tile/).

-Now I can screenshot a game I have in progress and using photo editing software like [Gimp](https://www.gimp.org/) can easily test that these values work and refine my algorithm when they don't
+Now I can screenshot a game I have in progress and using photo editing software like [Gimp](https://www.gimp.org/) can easily test that these values work and refine my algorithm when they don't.